 The Gwinnett County Police Gang Unit is an investigative and proactive enforcement team intended to improve the quality of life for Gwinnett County residents.
-This is accomplished through directed enforcement actions in high crime areas and in areas of known gang patterns, trends and the investigation of reported crimes involving gangs.
-The unit is responsible for monitoring and tracking Criminal Street Gang activity through traditional and non-traditional enforcement activities, investigative efforts, intelligence gathering, and intervention/education efforts.
+This is accomplished through direct enforcement actions in high crime areas and in areas of known gang patterns and trends, and the investigation of reported crimes involving gangs.
+The unit is responsible for monitoring and tracking criminal street gang activity through traditional and non-traditional enforcement activities, investigative efforts, intelligence gathering, and intervention/education efforts.

-The Gang Unit will also assist Criminal Investigations on gang-related crimes and street level criminal activity in which CID has investigative responsibility such as in a gang-related homicide.
-The Unit will also gather and disseminate gang intelligence information to members of the Department for investigative purposes only and to other law enforcement agencies in compliance with established criteria.
+The Gang Unit also assists other Criminal Investigations units on gang-related crimes and street-level criminal activity in which CID has investigative responsibility such as a gang-related homicide.
+In addition, the unit gathers and disseminates gang intelligence information to members of the department for investigative purposes only and to other law enforcement agencies in compliance with established criteria.